dianephan/lookatthesky/README.md

 | january 2021 | webapp broke due to deprecated clarifai api. refactored the code and redeployed back onto aws.|
 | june 2021 | presented the non whatsapp users an opportunity to participate through manually registering coordinates through the website. |
 | december 2021 | build out the landing page and write up readme.
+| january 2022 | happy anniversary to the song "look at the sky"!!!

 ## future plans: